G-Pratyush/Arduino/Motor with Ultrasonic Sensor/Readme.md

 HC-SR04 (used instead of HC-SR05, as this was not available on Tinkercad) returns the time taken for the pulse to return to the sensor, which is used to calculate the distance.

-Code explanation:
+Code explanation: <br/>
-sensor is triggered for 10 microseconds and then the pulse transmission-receiver time (using pulseIn fucntion) is taken after which distance is calculated by using the factor of 0.01723 * pulse duration.
+sensor is triggered for 10 microseconds and then the pulse transmission-receiver time (using pulseIn fucntion) is taken after which distance is calculated by using the factor of 0.01723 * pulse duration.<br/>
-If-Else statements are used for checking the distance and rotating motor accordingly
+If-Else statements are used for checking the distance and rotating motor accordingly<br/>
-	Distance>80cm : motor rotates clockwise
+	Distance>80cm : motor rotates clockwise<br/>
-	Distance<60cm : motor rotates anti-clockwise
+	Distance<60cm : motor rotates anti-clockwise<br/>
 	Distance between 60 cm and 80 cm : motor doesn't rotate.

 Link to the tinkercad project: https://www.tinkercad.com/things/13eV6bESvUo